abits/blueprints/README.rst

 You will then need to sync your folders manually over SSH.

 The virtual machine has the IP ``33.33.33.10``.
-Add some comfort by defining some addresses in your host's ``/etc/hosts``:
+Add comfort by defining some addresses in your host's ``/etc/hosts``:

 .. code::